Cosmic-ray boosted dark matter in Xe-based direct detection experiments: CRDM at LZ and future xenon based experiments

 In Fig.\,\ref{fig:limit}, we show the future projections of XENONnT, LZ, and Darwin, derived in this work, by the dashed orange, purple, and blue contours, respectively.
 The projected JUNO limit is shown by the dot-dashed violet line, adapted from Ref.\,\cite{Cappiello:2019qsw}.
 The lower limits are obtained using Eq.\,\eqref{eq:CRDMproj} with the Global fit model given in Ref.\,\cite{Gaisser:2013bla} as the input flux (mentioned in Sec.\,\ref{sec:CRDM}).\footnote{We have matched our result with DarkSUSY, by implementing Global fit CR flux model for CRDM in DarkSUSY\,\cite{Bringmann:2022vra}.} Expectedly, compared to the current LZ result, currently running XENONnT or LZ experiments would be able to probe factor $\sim 3$ smaller cross-section even for sub-GeV DM.
-Note that recent Super-K result rules out most of the region of the parameter space above DM mass $10$ MeV that can be probed by future xenon-based experiments\,\cite{Super-Kamiokande:2022ncz}.
-This leaves a window $1-10$\,MeV thermal DM mass range which can be searched using XENONnT result.
+Note that recent Super-K result rules out most of the region of the parameter space that can be probed by future xenon-based experiments\,\cite{Super-Kamiokande:2022ncz}.
 Further, upcoming Darwin experiment will be able to probes a factor $\sim 10$ smaller DM-nucleon scattering cross section.